 Attitudes of Reverence

 Reverence and silence are essential elements in preparing for Mass.
-As you enter the church, genuflect before the tabernacle as a sign of respect for the Real Presence of Christ.
+Upon entering the church, genuflect before the Tabernacle as a sign of respect for the real presence of Christ.
 This small act of reverence reminds us of the holiness of the place and the greatness of the mystery we are about to celebrate.
-Reverence is an expression of our love and adoration of God, and helps us to focus our attention on the Mass.
+Reverence is an expression of our love and adoration for God, and helps us focus our attention on the Mass.

 Maintaining Recollection